ChrisPaliqaw/robotwindow/README.md

   * Point cloud - 3D data generated using lidar
   * Camera view
   * POIs: waypoints that the robot can navigate to
+* Save configurations to the cloud

 **Permissive License**
 MIT

 **Background (What made you decide to build this particular app?
 What inspired you?)**

-I worked for eight months maintaining and building an HMI (Human-Machine Interface) for Robotnik.
+I worked for eight months maintaining and building full-stack HMI's (Human-Machine Interface) for Robotnik.
 The ROS (Robot Operating System) has tools such as rviz and Foxglove to debug and visualize sensor data, and ros3djs to build HMI's, but these tools do not yet exist for the new Viam framework.

 **How will you utilize RedwoodJS?**